How To Eat Low-Carb At Restaurants

 Before ordering dessert, take a moment to check in with yourself.
 Are you still hungry?
 If not, enjoy a coffee or tea sweetened with stevia.
 You can add butter or cream to your coffee to make it more satisfying.
 If you decide to have dessert, remember that dining out is not an excuse to splurge on an unhealthy, high-carb, sugar-laden dessert.
 You can have a delicious dessert without a ton of carbs.

 A wonderful dessert that is low in carbohydrates is fresh berries.
 Strawberries, blueberries, raspberries, and blackberries are lower in carbohydrates than other fruits.
 You can top the berries with some whipped cream.
 Sorbets or frozen yogurt are thought to be healthier options, but both are full of added sugar.

-Eating a low-carbohydrate diet can be beneficial to overall health in numerous ways.
+It can be very beneficial to eat low-carb for a number of reasons.
 Preparation is key to eating low-carb while dining out.
 Research restaurants and study their menus to decide where you are going and what low-carb options are available.

 When you are ordering, ask the server questions about the menu, make special requests to substitute high-carb options, order first and one course at a time.
 Order water with lemon to aid the digestive process.
 Send back the basket of bread and ask for pickles or raw vegetables with guacamole.

 Select an entrée with a clean protein, low-carb vegetables, and healthy fats.
 Order the sandwich or burger with a lettuce wrap rather than a bun, tortilla, or flour wrap.